 The company announces to the sales team that for the upcoming year the threshold for accelerators will be raised while commission rates will be reduced to account for the higher performance levels of the sales team.
 As a result, your sales team feels that they are being punished rather than rewarded for achieving their goals.
 Some threaten to quit, some actually do quit, and you have a people management crisis on your hands as you’re heading into the new year.
 To make matters worse, the new year also happens to be when many of your customers are up to renew their contracts, and your sales team ends up neglecting these relationships in favor of fighting for their previous compensation structure.

 Here are a few tips that we’ve learned from customers and experts in the field.

-Rather than having your company’s CEO, CFO or HR leaders announce broad compensation changes, come up with a plan to announce changes through your sales leaders.
-Your HR and Finance teams can support your sales leaders by doing the following:
+Rather than having your company’s CEO, CFO, or HR leader announce sales compensation changes, come up with a plan to announce changes through your sales leaders.
+Your HR and finance teams can support your sales leaders by doing the following: